Prosecutors open investigation into Rep.-Elect George Santos

 “I believe a full investigation by the House Ethics Committee and, if necessary, law enforcement, is required,” Lalota said Tuesday.

-A spokesperson for the Nassau County DA’s office, Brendan Brosh, said Wednesday: “We are looking into the matter.”
+The New York attorney general’s office has already said it’s looking into issues that have come to light.

-Other Republicans castigated Santos for his dishonesty but stopped short of asking him to step aside.
+Other Republicans castigated Santos but stopped short of asking him to step aside.

 Questions intensified after The New York Times examined the narrative Santos, 34, presented to voters during his successful campaign for a congressional district that straddles the north shore suburbs of Long Island and a sliver of Queens.